Showing posts with label Fiction. Show all posts

 North, Anna.
 Outlawed

 Ana, a young woman banished from her Western town in the 1980s, joins up with the Hole-In-The-Wall Gang, outlaws led by The Kid.
-But she learns this is no ordinary shoot-'em-up thugs. (previously reviewed here)
+But she learns this is no ordinary group of shoot-'em-up thugs. (previously reviewed here)

 Tuesday, March 19, 2024